 Awards under the Equity Plan are deferred over a three to six year period.
+The Equity Plan expense is measured at grant date based on the fair value of the share awards and is amortized on a straight-line basis over the period in which employees have rendered the requisite services and satisfied any other vesting conditions.
+Compensation expense is not subsequently adjusted for changes in the fair value of the shares awarded.
 Awards under the Restricted Share Plan are fully vested and beneficially owned at the time of grant and released over three to six years.
-In line with regulatory requirements, these plans (both Equity and Restricted) include performance conditions based on Group and/or Divisional performance.
+The Restricted Share Plan are expensed at the time of grant.
+In line with regulatory requirements, these plans (both Equity and Restricted Share)

+include performance conditions based on Group and/or Divisional performance.
 Thus, there is the possibility that all or portions of the awards will be subject to forfeiture in the event of non-achievement of defined targets, in addition to forfeiture for other reasons including breach of policy or financial impairment.